-Two natural hazard areas are discussed in this Element.
-They are flood hazards and seismic and geologic hazards.
+Two Three natural hazard areas are discussed in this Element.
+They are flood hazards, wildland and urban fires, and seismic and geologic hazards.
 The natural environment affects the ability to predict the extent and magnitude of a natural disaster.

 Flood hazard protection is planned and implemented for major stream courses within Orange County.
 Flood protection devices are normally implemented to mitigate the effects of a predicted event.
 There is no certainty when such an event will occur and the extent of damage.
-The same predictability problems exist for seismic hazards.
+The same predictability problems exist for seismic hazards and wildland and urban fires-as well as, seismic hazards.
 Although fault traces have been identified within Orange County, an earthquake is an unpredictable occurrence.
+Fires are also unpredictable, yet occur often in the state of California, making Orange County susceptible to risks that accompany both wildland and urban fires.